Scallop and Prosciutto Kebabs

 Heat olive oil in a medium ovenproof skillet over medium heat.
-Add onions, stem side down, and cook, until lightly browned, 2 to 3 minutes.
-Turn and continue browning on opposite side, about 2 minutes more.
+Add onions, stem side down, and cook until lightly browned 2 to 3 minutes.
+Turn and continue browning on the opposite side, about 2 minutes more.
 Season with salt and pepper.

 Add vinegar and honey; cook, until slightly syrupy, about 2 minutes.
 Add chicken broth, thyme, and garlic; bring to a boil.
 Transfer skillet to oven and roast until onions are easily pierced with the tip of a sharp knife, 15 to 20 minutes.

 1 large head of broccoli